ConduceInc/conduce-python-api/doc/source/conduce-entities.rst

 Creating entities
 -----------------

-An entity is a series of samples that describe the state of an object over a period of time.
-A sample is the representation of an entity's momentary state.
+A dynamic entity is created by defining a series of samples that describe the state of an object over a period of time.
+Each sample is the representation of an entity's momentary state.
 Samples are created from user data.
 User data should describe people or things that exist in some location during some time span.
 Data can be ingested from static files with thousands of records or real-time streams that provide state updates in real-time.
 As an example we'll ingest the following real-time shipment data into an existing dataset named ``shipments``:

 .. list-table:: Source data: real-time shipment status
    :header-rows: 1